JD-Jaramillo/Drawings-Creator-and-Gallery/README.md

 # Drawings-Creator-and-Gallery
-Users can LogIn or create an account, after getting to their dashboard the user can then create drawings on their profile which are then stored in MySQL database, the user can then go back in and update the  drawings
+Users can LogIn or create an account, after getting to their dashboard the user can then create drawings on their profile which are then stored in MySQL database, the user can then go back in and update, delete, or download the drawings.

 ## Table of Contents